nektro/andesite/README.md

 Once there, create an application and obtain the Client ID and Client Secret.
 Here you can also fill out a picture and description that will be displayed during the authorization of users on your chosen Identity Provider.
 When prompted for the "Redirect URI" during the app setup process, the URL to use will be `http://andesite/callback`, replacing `andesite` with any origins you wish Andesite to be usable from, such as `example.com` or `localhost:800`.

 Once you have finished the app creation process and obtained the Client ID and Client Secret, create a folder in your home directory at the path of `~/.config/andesite/`.
 All of Andesite's config and local save files will go here.
-This directory will be referred to at `.andesite` going forward.
+This directory will be referred to as `.andesite` going forward.

 In the `.andesite` folder make a `config.json` file and put the following data inside, replacing `AUTH` with whichever Identity Provider you chose, such as `discord`, `reddit`, etc. And `CLIENT_ID` and `CLIENT_SECRET` with their respective values.
 Do not worry, this folder will remain entirely private, even to users with full access.